bvggies/tijaniyahmuslimpro-ios/VERCEL_DEPLOYMENT_FIX.md

    - Select "Use existing Build Cache" = No (to ensure fresh build)
    - Click "Redeploy"

+2. **Promote After Redeploy**
+   - Once redeployment completes, promote it to production
+   - This ensures all domains are synchronized

-2. **Wait for Completion**
+3. **Wait for Completion**
    - Monitor the deployment progress
-   - Once complete, the production domain should update automatically
+   - Once complete, all domains should show the latest updates

 ## Verification Steps